Information for Food Businesses

 Selling or Closing a Food Business

-If you are intending to sell or close your food business, you must notify the City’s Environmental Health Section within seven days of selling or closing the business by completing a Food Business Cancellation Form.
+If you intend to sell or close your food business, you must notify the City’s Environmental Health Services within seven (7) days of the sale or closure by completing a Food Business Cancellation Form

 Making Changes to your Food Business

-Please be reminded, that any intended changes to the food premises, must be approved by an Environmental Health Officer at the City of Nedlands.
-Approval may also be necessary from the City’s Planning or Building Department.
+Please note that any proposed changes to the food premises must be approved by an Environmental Health Officer at the City of Nedlands.
+Additional approval may also be required from the City’s Planning or Building departments.

 Enforcement and Penalties